Aishwarya-HM/BYTE_CRAFTERS_file/README.md

 ✅Jupyter Notebook

+✅Altair Rapid Miner

 ## 🖥️Tech Stack
  To address the challenge of uncovering sleep and lifestyle patterns for stress management and better health, an advanced tech stack was utilized.
 Core technologies included Streamlit for the interactive application, and LLMs like Langchain, Mistral7B, and cTransformers for generating text responses.
-Python and Jupyter Notebook facilitated data analysis and EDA, while Scikit-Learn implemented machine learning algorithms for predictive modeling.
+ALTAIR RAPID MINER,Python,Jupyter Notebook facilitated data analysis and EDA, while Scikit-Learn implemented machine learning algorithms for predictive modeling.
 This integrated tech stack enabled a user-friendly tool designed to enhance sleep health and manage stress through personalized insights and recommendations.